-Christ bade His followers take the sword, And yet He chid the deed, When hasty Peter seized His word And made a foe to bleed.
+CHRIST bade his followers take the sword, And yet He chid the deed, When Peter seized upon His word, And made a foe to bleed.

-The gospel Creed, a sword of strife, Meek hands alone may rear : And ever Zeal begins its life

-In silent thought and fear.
+The gospel Creed, a sword of strife, Meek hands alone may rear; And ever Zeal begins its life In silent thought and fear.

-Ye, who would weed the Vineyard's soil, Treasure the lesson given ; Lest in the judgment-books ye toil For Satan, not for heaven.
+Ye, who would weed the Vineyard's soil, Treasure the lesson given; Lest in the judgment-books ye toil For Satan, not for heaven.